saravmani/mycloud/Rem/Self/Cloud/Azure/Azure-Networking.md

 ###### Subnet
 Split the VNet as multiple subnets by splitting he IP ranges.
 So each subnet we can cotroll .
-We can assign Security Groups to individual subnet.
+- We can assign Security Groups to individual subnet.
-Group resources to same subnet
+- Group resources to same subnet
+- All the services , Subnets on Single VN can automatically connect each other.
+If u dont need connection to particular service then create separate VN fot that

 ###### VPN